 Pros and Cons

-Although the pros outweigh the cons, there are several factors that have to be considered before deciding to opt for a colocation service.
-Here is a list some pros and cons.
+Although the pros outweigh the cons, there are several factors that you should consider before deciding to opt for a colocation service.
+So, here is a list of some pros and cons.

 - Cost efficient as colocation facilities enable businesses to save on infrastructure investments